Skip to main content

 2. Why is it important to acknowledge paternity?

-• Ensure a child’s right to a legal relationship with his or her biological father
+• Ensure a child’s right to a legal relationship with his or her biological father.

-• Add the biological father’s name to the birth certificate
+• Add the biological father’s name to the birth certificate.

-• Protect the biological parent’s rights
+• Protect the biological parent’s rights.

-• Enable access to family medical information
+• Enable access to family medical information.

-• Secure the child’s benefits such as financial and medical support, social security, veteran’s benefits and inheritance
+• Secure the child’s benefits such as financial and medical support, social security, veteran’s benefits, and inheritance.

 3. How can I acknowledge paternity at the hospital?

-When the baby is born, hospital staff will ask you for information to complete the baby's birth certificate.
+When the child is born, hospital staff will ask you for information to complete the child 's birth certificate.
 They will provide and explain the VAP to both the biological mother and biological father so both may sign and have the form witnessed and filed with HFS.
-To hear your rights and responsibilities in English and Spanish, you may call 1-800-447-4278.
+To hear your rights and responsibilities in English and Spanish, you may call 1-844-215-6576.
 A hospital staff person or other adult may serve as a witness when you sign the VAP.
 The form is a legal document and must be filled out accurately and filed with HFS.
 Hospital staff will mail the VAPs to HFS for filing.
 Any information you do not have or know should be completed with a dash or write in "Do Not Know."

 4. Will the biological father's name be on the birth certificate?

-Once the biological mother and the biological father sign the VAP at the hospital when the baby is born, the hospital staff will add the biological father's name to the birth certificate by electronic submission to the Department of Public Health, Division of Vital Records.
+Once the biological mother and the biological father sign the VAP at the hospital when the child is born, the hospital staff will add the biological father's name to the birth certificate by electronic submission to the Department of Public Health, Division of Vital Records.

 If the biological mother and biological father do not sign the VAP at the hospital, by law, the biological father's name cannot be placed on the birth certificate.
-If the biological mother and biological father sign the VAP after the mother and child leave the hospital, the biological father's name may be added after the completed form is received by the Division of Vital Records.
+If the biological mother and biological father sign the VAP after the biological mother and child leave the hospital, the biological father's name may be added after the completed VAP is received by the Division of Vital Records.

 5. What if the biological mother is or was married or in a civil union but that person is not the biological father of the child?

-If the biological mother was married or in a civil union when the baby was born or within 300 days before the baby was born, but the presumed parent is not the biological father of the child, the presumed parent and the biological mother may sign the Denial of Parentage (Denial) saying that the other person is not the biological father of the child.
+If the biological mother was married or in a civil union when the child was born or within 300 days before the child was born, but the presumed parent is not the biological father of the child, the presumed parent and the biological mother may sign the Denial of Parentage (Denial) saying that the presumed parent is not the biological father of the child.
 Then the biological mother of the child and the biological father may sign the VAP.
 When the forms are signed and witnessed, the hospital staff will add the biological father's name to the birth certificate by electronic submission to the Department of Public Health, Division of Vital Records.
 If the presumed parent and biological mother do not sign the Denial, the biological mother and biological father cannot sign the VAP and the presumed parent’s name, by law, must be put on the birth certificate.

 6. Can the biological mother and biological father sign the Voluntary Acknowledgment of Paternity if they are under eighteen years old?